2:1 (or international equivalent) in a discipline with significant economics content.

 Months of entry

-You will study specialised modules that will inform you about the current theories, issues and evidence in economic analysis as applied to developing countries.
+This course explores the theories, issues and evidence in economics analysis, as applied to developing countries.

 Qualification and course duration

 - +44 (0)115 951 5559